Who should buy the Garmont Dragontail MNT GTX

--The Garmont Dragontail MNT GTX is a shoe designed for folks who wish to take on approach routes with enough stability and stiffness.
+- Prefer an approach shoe that is designed for folks who wish to take on approach routes with enough stability and stiffness.

 With the Dragontail MNT GTX’s Vibram outsole, hikers can cover miles with adequate surface traction on a variety of terrain.
 It is based on the Mont compound which provides consistent grip performance at very low temperatures.

 Shielding the foot from the ruggedness of the terrain in the Dragontail MNT GTX is a dual-density midsole made of microporous rubber.
 It consists of two layers: yellow and gray.
 The former enhances underfoot stability, while the latter improves overall hiking/climbing performance.

 Right atop this multi-layered midsole is the ECO-PU footbed.
-Its presence doubles down on comfort and support underfoot
+Its presence doubles down on comfort and support underfoot.

 The low-cut upper of the Garmont Dragontail MNT GTX is made mostly of 1.8-mm thick, water-repellent suede leather.
 It comes engineered with a Gore-Tex liner called Extended Comfort, making the shoe breathable and waterproof at the same time.
 A rubber rand reinforces its forefoot for abrasion protection.
 The shoe’s heel is also covered with the same rubberized coating.

 It is in the Dragontail MNT GTX’s upper where virtually every a.d.d component lies.
-Yes, the a.d.d. technology is made up of the hiker’s asymmetric collar, anatomical tongue, roomy toe box, differential ankle pads, and precision lacing (which consists of combination eyelets and a synthetic lace).
+Yes, the a.d.d. technology is made up of the hiker’s asymmetric collar, anatomical tongue, roomy toe box, differential ankle pads, and precision lacing (which consists of combination eyelets and synthetic lace).

 The Dragontail MNT GTX is a shining example of Garmont’s skill in shoemaking.
-As such, hikers like to compare it with some of the best approach kicks out on the market.
+As such, hikers like to compare it with some of the best approaches to kick out on the market.
 In this comparison, the Dragontail MNT GTX finds a competitor in the Dragontail LT GTX—another one of Garmont’s finest.
 At first glance, it is easy to mistake one for the other, and choosing between the two can be a real challenge.
 To avoid such a dilemma, read through the points that differentiate the two shoes below.

 Outsole technology.
 As previously discussed, the Dragontail MNT GTX’s supply of surface traction comes from its Vibram Maton outsole.
 In the Dragontail LT GTX, on the other hand, the same provision is sourced from the outsole called Q811.
 Their lugs and tread formation differ, with those in the featured shoe being more prominent and aggressive than the Dragontail LT GTX’s.